unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

 1. Edit the VM:
    - Remove the temporary secondary vDisk by clicking the red minus icon.
-   - Confirm that the primary vDisk points to your original Xen disk.
+   - Confirm that the primary vDisk points to your original %%Xen|xen-hvm%% disk.
 2. Update the VM:
    - Click **Update** to save your changes.
 3. Start the VM normally.
 4. Verify in **Device Manager** that:
    - No warning icons appear.
-   - All devices utilize VirtIO drivers (for example, "Red Hat VirtIO Ethernet Adapter").
+   - All devices utilize %%VirtIO|virtio%% drivers (for example, "Red Hat %%VirtIO|virtio%% Ethernet Adapter").
-5. (Optional) Enable VirtIO for better performance:
+5. (Optional) Enable %%VirtIO|virtio%% for better performance:
    - Edit the VM and switch to XML view.
    - Change the primary disk's `bus` from `ide` to `virtio`.
    - Click **Update** and reboot the VM.